twse/random-stuff/Readable Fonts/Latin-1 (Western European).md

 The old WST fonts discontinued with Windows 7 are designed for use with terminal programs.
 The encoding is MS Symbol but the fonts work fine with word wrapping.
 The range 128-255 includes a set of Braille characters.

+Operating systems that have their own encodings include:
+* GEM and OpenGEM
+* NextStep

 ## Diacritical characters

 ### Aragonese, Catalan, Galician, Spanish